City-of-Turku/living-environment/README.md

 FEEDBACK_SYSTEM_URL | str | url of feedback system used for student signup for voluntary tasks FEEDBACK_SERVICE_CODE | str | service code used for voluntary tasks.
 Code can be found using same url as for feedback system but with requests.json replaced with services.json
 CORS_ORIGIN_WHITELIST | list | A list of origin hostnames that are authorized to make cross-site HTTP requests.
+FRONTEND_APP_URL | str | absolute site url used as a link from admin page

 ## Running tests